-With over 14 million residents, Ontario is Canada’s most populous province and a significant engine of the country’s economy.
-Understanding Average Salaries in Canada and how they vary across provinces provides valuable insights for both job seekers and employers in diverse job market.
+With over 16 million residents as of July 1, 2025, Ontario is Canada’s most populous province and a significant engine of the country’s economy.
+Understanding average salaries in Canada and how they vary across provinces provides valuable insights for both job seekers and employers in diverse job markets

-This in-depth guide examines average salaries in Ontario from multiple angles, incorporating the latest available data on differences in pay by occupation, region, sector, experience, education, and other factors.
+This in-depth guide examines average salaries in Ontario from multiple angles, using the latest available data on differences in pay by occupation, region, sector, experience, education, and other factors.

 What Are The Average Salaries in Ontario?